 Ongoing costs once licensed to teach PSM: Each time you teach the course, you pay a per-student fee to Scrum.org.
 This fee is $200 for public courses in primary markets and can be much lower for private courses and in secondary markets.
 Your students receive one free PSM I assessment attempt ($150 value) after taking the PSM course.
 Note that trainers in secondary markets receive discounted pricing on courseware licensing.

 All PSTs attend one exclusive F2F Global Trainer Meeting each license-year term.
 There is no fee to join these events, however travel is necessary for most PSTs.
 Several choices are available each year in the US and Europe.

 How to start?

-Want to speak with someone before submitting your application?
+Do you want to speak with a member of the Scrum.org staff or a PST before submitting your application?

 Ready to apply?
 Submit your application below.